VishalliMaini/AutoMuteTone/README.md

    - `audiomixer`: Mixes the audio from the test tone and the microphone.

    - `autoaudiosink`: Outputs the mixed audio to the default audio output device.

-3. **Element Configuration**: The frequency of the test tone is set to 440 Hz (A4 note).

-4. **Linking Elements**: The elements are linked together to form a complete audio processing pipeline.
+3. **Linking Elements**: The elements are linked together to form a complete audio processing pipeline.

-5. **Adding a Probe**: A probe is added to the `level` element to monitor the RMS (Root Mean Square) level of the microphone input.
+4. **Adding a Probe**: A probe is added to the `level` element to monitor the RMS (Root Mean Square) level of the microphone input.
 Based on the RMS value, the application decides whether to play or stop the test tone.

-6. **Pipeline Execution**: The pipeline is set to the `PLAYING` state, and the application enters a loop to wait for events (End of Stream or errors) or termination signals.
+5. **Pipeline Execution**: The pipeline is set to the `PLAYING` state, and the application enters a loop to wait for events (End of Stream or errors) or termination signals.

-7. **Cleanup**: Upon termination, the pipeline is set to the `NULL` state to clean up resources.
+6. **Cleanup**: Upon termination, the pipeline is set to the `NULL` state to clean up resources.

 ## Challenges Faced